datatonydeng/DialogueSystem/README.md

 # DialogueSystem
-## Dialogue Systems Demo on Goal-Oriented Bot (Go-bot) using open source library DeepPavlov
+## Dialogue Systems Demo on Goal-Oriented Bot (Go-bot) using an open-source library conversational AI library built on TensorFlow and Keras (DeepPavlov).